 Pretty crazy that he doesn’t wear any chest protection.
 But it becomes a little more understandable when you look at a crosse from that era of play.

 I mean how fast could you realistically shoot with a wand like this?

-Fast forward 65 years and the game of lacrosse has introduced – plastic heads, offset heads, titanium and ultra-light / strong shafts, deep pockets, mesh pockets, and pockets strung with ‘whip‘.
+Fast forward 65 years and the game of lacrosse has introduced – plastic heads, offset heads, titanium and ultra-light / strong shafts, deep pockets, special grip mesh, and pockets strung with ‘whip‘.